Zaiwen/Entity_Resolution_Junwei_HU/README.md

 ## Preliminaries
 ### Word embedding
 We used fastText for word embedding that is pre-trained on Wikipedia.
 You can download it from here：https://fasttext.cc/docs/en/pretrained-vectors.html and unzip it to the path specified in `autoencoder/configurations.py`.
+## Rule mining
+You can obtain detailed rule definitions and mining processes from these two papers：*Discovering Graph Differential Dependencies* and *Certus: An effective entity resolution approach with graph differential dependencies (GDDs)*.
+Ultimately, we will obtain frequent graph patterns such as `GDDs/frequency_ patterns/pattern0.txt` and linking rules such as `GDDs/linking_ Rules/rule0. txt`.

 ## Input data
 The source data can be obtained from here：https://github.com/hujunnwei/data-conversion